reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

 The conveyor belt system is a critical link in this process and is visually monitored to ensure that the workflow is progressing at maximum efficiency.
 The system has three operator controlled speeds: stopped, slow, and fast.
 Naturally, the number of packages being delivered at the low speed is less than at the higher speed.
 However, there are a number of other factors to consider:

-* the vibration level of the conveyor belt system is much lower at the slow speed
+* The vibration level of the conveyor belt system is much lower at the slow speed
-* high vibration levels can cause packages to fall from the conveyor
+* High vibration levels can cause packages to fall from the conveyor
-* high vibration levels are known to accelerate wear-and-tear of the system
+* High vibration levels are known to accelerate wear-and-tear of the system
-* when vibration levels exceed a threshold limit, the conveyor belt must be stopped to allow for inspection (to avoid more serious failures)
+* When vibration levels exceed a threshold limit, the conveyor belt must be stopped to allow for inspection (to avoid more serious failures)

 In addition to maximizing throughput, your automated IoT solution will implement a form of preventive maintenance based on vibration levels, which will be used to detect early warning signs before serious system damage occurs.